quat1024/AutoThirdPerson/README.md

 Loom will sometimes explode with some nonsense about being unable to parse the version numbers provided in the `fabricApi.module` calls.
 If this happens just try again. (this might be related to the race condition)

 If ForgeGradle explodes with something about "ProjectScopeServices has been closed." that's some forgegradle bug with the daemon. `./gradlew --stop` fixes it.
 Yes, even if the daemon is already disabled, intellij sync always uses the daemon.
+It's a good idea to run `--stop` after touching any forgegrade projects (especially adding a new one)

 Yes, touching literally anything to do with Gradle will cause it to logspam about configuring every project.
 This is because most Minecraft plugins don't support the gradle "configure on-demand" stuff.